paripath/cdf/examples/README.md

-# Examples of samaple cells
+# Examples of samaple CDFs for common VLSI cells

 1. AND2X1
 1. AND2XL